Browse documentation

 bun scripts/run_test262_suite.ts --filter "built-ins/Array/*" --output=results.json

 The GocciaTestRunner and GocciaScriptLoader support JavaScript source-level coverage reporting via the --coverage flag.
-Coverage tracks which lines and branches of JavaScript source code are executed at runtime.
+Coverage tracks which lines, branches, and functions of JavaScript source code are executed at runtime.

 ./build/GocciaTestRunner tests --coverage